ayanc18/PsycholinguisticCodeMixing/README.md

 1. Col1: Word
 2. Col2: Rank

-FILE: vectorword.txt
+FILE: vectorword(i).txt :Contains the words and the respective probability values(mentioned in Word2vec_cm.py) in the bucket for the i-th interval (1<=i<=10    Here ‘i’ refers to 50 when we take 0-50, 50-100… , i refers to 100 when we take 0-100, 100 - 200 etc )
 1. Col1 : Word
-2. Col2: Interval
+2. Col2: Bucket
 3. Col3: Transliterated Index ( dimension)
 4. Col4: Translated Index (dimension)

-FILE: interval.txt
+FILE: interval(i).txt : Contains the words and the respective count of participants responding in the bucket for the i-th interval (1<=i<=10    Here ‘i’ refers to 50 when we take 0-50, 50-100… , i refers to 100 when we take 0-100, 100 - 200 etc )
 1. Col1: Word
-2. Col2: Interval start
+2. Col2: Bucket start
-3. Col3: Number of participants terming it as transliterated in the interval
+3. Col3: Number of participants terming it as transliterated in the bucket
-4. Col4: Number of participants terming it as translated in the interval
+4. Col4: Number of participants terming it as translated in the bucket

-FILE: total.txt
+FILE: total(i).txt : Contains the words and their respective L2 norm values for the i-th interval (1<=i<=10    Here ‘i’ refers to 50 when we take 0-50, 50-100… , i refers to 100 when we take 0-100, 100 - 200 etc )
 1. Col1: Word
 2. Col2: Total Transliterated Count
 3. Col3: Total Translated Count
-4. Col3: Euclidean Distance (calculated on the basis of the Transliterated and Translated Index we calculated in vectorword.txt )
+4. Col3: Euclidean Distance (calculated on the basis of the Transliterated and Translated Index we calculated in vectorword (i).txt )

+FILE: sortedlist.txt: Contains the sorted list of words on the basis of L2 norms(descending order) and their L2 norms for each interval i ( 1<=i<=10 )
+1. Heading: ith interval
+2. Col 1: Word
+3. Col 2: L2 Norm

+FILE: ascendingOrderCorrelation.txt: Contains the intervals and their respective Spearman Correlation Coefficient.

+FILE: descendingOrderCorrelation.txt: Contains the intervals and their respective Spearman Correlation Coefficient.

 ##### Survey: http://www.psytoolkit.org/cgi-bin/psy2.4.0/survey?s=VCA3r